MonicaGrages/Adoptr/README.md

 # Adoptr
 ## helping four-legged friends find fur-ever homes

-### An angular on rails app planned, designed, and developed be me in one week
+### An AngularJS on rails app I planned, designed, and developed in one week

 ### Cool things I learned about during this project:
 - Angular Material - swipes